 This guidance provides information for employers on how to help their employees access the PSLF program.
-It also provides information about how to implement the requirements of Washington state law, the federal PSLF rules (34 CFR § 685.219), and recommended best practices from the Office of Federal Student Aid (FSA) and the Washington State Office of Financial Management (OFM).
+It also provides information about how to implement the requirements of Washington state law, the federal PSLF rules (34 CFR § 685.219), and recommended best practices from the Office of Federal Student Aid (FSA), the Washington Student Achievement Council's Office of the Student Loan Advocate (SLA), and the Washington State Office of Financial Management (OFM).